 - Prepare all of your fresh ingredients by washing and chopping them finely, then add them all into a large bowl.

-- Season with lime juice, salt, cumin and some hot sauce, then mix well.
-Adjust to taste and cover your bowl or transfer your homemade salsa to a sealed container and put in the fridge for at least 1 hour to allow the flavors to combine.
+- Season with lime juice, salt, cumin and some cayenne, then mix well.
+Adjust to taste, then cover your bowl and put it in the fridge for at least 1 hour to allow the flavors to combine.

 - Serve as a healthy dip with tortillas, in tacos or to dress up your plant-based bowl!

 - Any leftovers can be stored in an airtight container in the fridge for a few days.
 When using canned instead of fresh tomatoes, it keeps well for longer and can even be frozen!

 - Add garlic and hot sauce to your salsa for more flavor!

 - To make a saucier tomato salsa, add canned tomatoes alongside your fresh salsa to a food processor and pulse until broken down.

 Nutrition Information:Yield: 4 Serving Size: ¼ recipe

 Amount Per Serving: Calories: 63Total Fat: 1gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 402mgCarbohydrates: 14gFiber: 4gSugar: 8gProtein: 3g